ekaminetzucsd/cse-15l-lab-report/lab-report-5-week-10.md

 <p>[foo]</p>
 ```

-Thus, my group has the correct implementation.
+This implies that the output should be `[]`, so my group has the correct implementation.
 The bug present in the professor's implementation is that it doesn't exclude patterns of brackets and parentheses where there are extra characters between the closing bracket and opening parenthesis.

 ## Second test: `577.md`